 A good alternative is to put something underneath the cardboard box to reinforce the bottom.
 For example, a long, flat piece of plastic is a good choice, since it will not get soft and it will resist mold if it gets wet.

-When you want to move the box, move the plastic with it to prevent the bottom from dropping out.
+When you want to move the box, move the plastic, wood, or metal with it to prevent the bottom from dropping out.

 Can Plants Grow Through Cardboard?